Boulder-Denver-d3-vis/map-presentation/slides/data-assoc.md

 ***

-We need to collate and associate our data with each state.
+  We need to associate our education data with each state.

   Fortunately we have an ID field that is shared between the two.

 ***